GabrielMoreau/uvmat-doc/help/README.md

 - 'ellipse': defined by its center, half width, half height, and possibly angle of axis.
 - 'plane': plane with associated cartesian coordinates.
 - 'volume': volume with associated cartesian coordinates.
-- *ProjMode*: specifies the method of projection of coordinates and field, as described in [#a6.3Projectionmodes next sub-section].
+- *ProjMode*: specifies the method of projection of coordinates and field, as described in [next sub-section](#63-projection-modes).
 - *Angle*: three component rotation vector which defines the orientation of the object coordinate axis, for 'plane' and 'volume'.
   In 2D, this rotation vector has only one component along z, defining a rotation angle in the plane (expressed in degrees).
   This applies also to the main axis of 'ellipse' and 'rectangle'.